Henoch-Schonlein Purpura

 Santander And Univ.
 Of The Witwatersrand, ZA

-Miguel Gay-Gonzalez practices in Santander And Univ.
+Miguel Gay-Gonzalez practices practicing medicine in Santander And Univ.
 Of The Witwatersrand, South Africa.
 Mr. Gay-Gonzalez is rated as an Elite expert by MediFind in the treatment of Henoch-Schonlein Purpura.
-His top areas of expertise are Vasculitis, Giant Cell Arteritis (GCA), Temporal Arteritis, Lung Transplant, and Kidney Transplant.
+He is also highly rated in 57 other conditions, according to our data.
+His clinical expertise encompasses Vasculitis, Temporal Arteritis, Giant Cell Arteritis (GCA), Lung Transplant, and Kidney Transplant.

 Elite in Henoch-Schonlein Purpura